 What’s happening next?

 Pressure from the Labour Party and others has already forced some changes in the government’s plans for implementation of Universal Credit.
 But lots of concerns remain, including it’s impact on people in irregular and low paid employment, and on access to free school meals.
-We’ll be keeping up the pressure – UC is due for roll out in and around Ipswich in the next couple of months.
+UC is now being rolled out in and around Ipswich .

 Ipswich and Colchester hospitals